Erdemklc55/patika_dev_sql/README.md

 ```

-SELECT * FROM film WHERE title like 'C%' AND length>90  and rental_rate = 2.99
+SELECT * FROM film WHERE title like 'C%' AND length>90  AND rental_rate = 2.99

 ```